nextcloud/nextcloudpi/README.md

 NextCloudPi is a ready to use image for Raspberry Pi, Odroid HC1, rock64 and other boards.

-This code also generates the NextCloudPi docker images for [all architectures](https://hub.docker.com/r/ownyourbits/nextcloudpi), and includes an installer for any Debian based system.
+This code also generates the NextCloudPi [docker image](https://hub.docker.com/r/ownyourbits/nextcloudpi), LXD and VM, and includes an installer for any Debian based system.

 Find the full documentation at [docs.nextcloudpi.com](http://docs.nextcloudpi.com)